 Neil acts for claimants who have suffered negligent medical treatment or care from both the NHS and from private providers.
-He helps Robert Rose run the Clinical Negligence team.
 He passionately believes in fighting for justice for injured Claimants and sees his role as vital in policing the NHS.
-He believes that without experienced clinical negligence lawyers around, a lot of the dreadful mistakes would go unnoticed and unreported.
+He believes that without experienced clinical negligence lawyers, a lot of the dreadful mistakes would go unnoticed and unreported.

 Neil deals with cases relating to birth injuries including wrongful birth and stillbirth claims.
 He has dealt with many claims involving gynaecological injuries sustained by women including during childbirth.
 He believes that the large number of gynaecological cases he sees relates partly to a lack of empathy between a lot of male gynaecologists and their patients.

 Neil is a specialist in dental claims having parents who are both qualified dentists.
-He is very skilled at considering the dental records and x-rays / radiographs and advising Clients whether they have potential claims.
-With the cost and time pressures on NHS Dentists it is quite understandable that there are plenty of understandable but unacceptable and avoidable mistakes made.
+He is skilled at considering the dental records and x-rays / radiographs and advising clients whether they have potential claims.
 Neil has seen plenty of cases of incorrect extractions of teeth, failures to diagnose and treat gum disease, failure to treat decay and poor fillings and bridges.

-He would like to see reform in the way that Dentists are insured so that Defence Unions cannot avoid indemnifying dentists when they have absconded or left the county.
-He has become very frustrated in recent times to see that some Claimants have not received their just compensation when the negligent Dentist cannot be traced and the Defence Unions refuse to indemnify them.
+Neil has expressed the desire to see reform in the way that dentists are insured, so that Defence Unions cannot avoid indemnifying dentists when they have absconded or left the county.
+He has become very frustrated in previous cases where some claimants had not received their just compensation when the negligent dentist could not be traced, and the Defence Unions refused to indemnify them.